Guest appearance: TV series

+Video games

+In video games, the term denotes a playable character whose inclusion in that video game's roster does not follow the template set by the majority of the other characters (for non-playable characters this applies too, see Cameo appearance).
+The premise of a playable character straying from a general theme may, for example, include the introduction of real-life personalities to a roster of fictional characters or the blending of characters originating from a different series, franchise or medium entirely (see crossovers in video games).
+In the case of specific crossovers already being the main theme, guest characters may be those who do not fit within that theme.

 Reasons for guest appearances

+Self-promotion

-A common reason for guest appearances is to draw attention to an act by including a contemporary celebrity.
-Vice versa, stars of other generations near the end of their career arcs may choose to perform.
+The inclusion of stars, particularly those from older generations near the end of their career arcs, may bring benefits to the stars themselves.

+Diversification

 In rap, mutual and multiple guest starring was recognized as a way to diversify the performance.

 In theatre and ballet, guest appearances diversify actors' repertory and experience under different choreographers, and give more acting opportunities.
-Even for established stars prestigious overseas engagements increase their home status.
+Even for established stars, prestigious overseas engagements increase their home status.
 Conversely, a guest star benefits the receiving troupe, bringing new inspiration and technique.
 Audience would welcome diversity, and theatrical business benefits as well: theatre connoisseurs will come to see the same piece with a new star.

 Drawbacks

 Commercialization of guests policy may also have negative consequences.
 Local theatres may limit the growth opportunities for their performers in favor of guests.
 Sometimes rehearsal times are inadequate to fully integrate the home and guest styles.
 Touring increases physical load on an actor.
 It is also associated with multiple stress factors: from jet lags to close calls due to unanticipated travel delays.

 With a television series, the appearance of a special guest star, or depending on an overabundance of guest star appearances to the frustration and demerit of the regular cast of the series, could mark the moment when a series "jumps the shark"; that is, a doomed attempt to reverse a decline in popularity.